Isaac Baley

 Journal of Political Economy (Vol. 130, No. 11, November 2022)

 During recessions, highly mismatched jobs are destroyed but also created.
-An equilibrium model of the labor market with directed search, multidimensional sorting, learning about skills, and aggregate shocks accounts for the cyclical dynamics of skill mismatch and occupational switching.
+An equilibrium model of the labor market with directed search, multidimensional sorting, learning about skills, and aggregate shocks accounts for the cyclical dynamics of skill mismatch and occupational switching in the US.

 Econometrica (Vol. 89, No. 3, May 2021)